L3gomancer/GuideSSH/README.md

 ```

 ### Generate The SSH Keys

+Another way to use SSH is to generate a pair of secure keys, one public key stored on the server which acts like a lock, and a private key which is stored on your connecting machine.
+These allow the machines to recognise each other automatically without a password and keep a connection open.
+Much like real locks and keys, a public key may be publically visible since it is not usable without its counterpart, however a private key should not be shared with anyone and should only be associated with one machine.
+If a private key is lost then it should be discarded and a new one generated.
+Public keys are text files with the extension ".pub", private keys do not need an extension.

 To specify a private key file name, its location and use the default encryption method
 ```bash